QhtSec/HelloEvidence/README.md

     ```

 ## Usage
-Run the script to collect simple artifacts:
+Run the script to collect simple artifacts and choose any format that you like:
 ```bash
 python HelloEvidence.py